Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Background

-Research has shown that games could enhance motivation and engagement, leading to better knowledge outcomes in sustainability education.
-For instance, prior studies have found that games like "Enercities,"~\cite{knol2011enercities} which focuses on sustainable city planning, have been shown to increase awareness and understanding of sustainable development among players.
-"EcoChains,"~\cite{lee2016ecochains} a card game about Arctic marine food webs, helps players grasp the complexities of ecosystem interdependencies and the impact of climate change on biodiversity.
-"The UVA Bay Game,"~\cite{learmonth2011practical} a multiplayer simulation RPG focused on water management, has players assume roles such as policymakers, farmers, or developers, teaching them about watershed management through interactive decision-making and negotiation.
-These evaluations indicate that such games can be powerful educational tools, fostering not only knowledge acquisition but also motivation and engagement in sustainability topics.
+Various types of serious games have been developed with distinct objectives and target audiences to facilitate sustainability transition.
+For example, "Keep Cool"~\cite{keepcool} is a board game that simulates climate negotiations, helping players understand the impacts of different climate policies.
+Similarly, "River Basin Game"~\cite{RiverBasin} is designed to teach water resource management by allowing players to manage and allocate water in a simulated river basin.
+"World Without Oil"~\cite{worldwithoutoil}, an alternate reality game, immerses players in a scenario where they must navigate a world facing an oil crisis, fostering awareness of energy dependency and sustainability.
+Digital games such as "About That Forest"~\cite{about_that_forest} and "Fate of the World"~\cite{fate_of_the_world_wiki} task players with making decisions to mitigate climate change, balancing economic, social, and sustainable factors.
+Similarly, studies have shown that games like "Enercities"~\cite{knol2011enercities}, focused on sustainable city planning, effectively increase players’ awareness and understanding of sustainable development.
+"Climate Connected: Outbreak"~\cite{fernandez2023climate} is a VR game that situates its narrative in both fictional and real-world settings, offering a tailored experience that fosters learning, affective engagement, and motivation for real-world climate action.
+Another example, "EcoChains"~\cite{lee2016ecochains}, a card game about Arctic marine food webs, helps players grasp the complexities of ecosystem interdependencies and the impact of climate change on biodiversity.
+Similarly, "The UVA Bay Game"~\cite{learmonth2011practical}, a multiplayer simulation RPG, assigns players roles such as policymakers, farmers, or developers, teaching them about watershed management through interactive decision-making and negotiation.

-However, challenges remain in balancing engagement with educational value.
+Despite these promising applications, challenges remain in balancing engagement with educational value.
 Maintaining the educational purpose without compromising the fun and engaging aspects of the game is particularly challenging~\cite{katsaliaki2015edutainment}.
-Furthermore, developing high-quality serious games is resource-intensive, requiring time, expertise and funding, which limits the number and scope of games that can be produced~\cite{stanitsas2019facilitating}.
+Some serious games feature overly complicated mechanisms, resulting in steep learning curves that primarily appeal to individuals already interested in the domain or key stakeholders, thereby failing to engage a broader audience.
+Additionally, certain serious games rely heavily on theoretical education rather than interactive experiences, which can hinder their ability to sustain learners' interest.
+Moreover, developing high-quality serious games is resource-intensive, requiring time, expertise, and funding, which limits the number and scope of games that can be produced~\cite{stanitsas2019facilitating}.